tylercollier-devmtn/basic/README.md

 Be sure to remember the trailing `,` so that you have a valid JSON document!
 Then in the terminal run `nodemon`.
 You have now officially created a server and have it up and running.

+## Making An Axios Call

-**Making An Axios Call** - It's time to get our front end (React side) talking to our back end (Node side)!
+It's time to get our front end (React side) talking to our back end (Node side)!
 First install axios with `npm install --save axios` or `yarn add axios`.
 Create-react-app builds a shell App component for you, but for this component we will need state.
 Add a constructor, super, and state to your component so that when we make our axios call we can save that information.
 For this demonstration we will be receiving an image link from the server to display in the React app.
 Let's go ahead and create a piece of state named `picture` that will be an empty string.
 The top of your component should look something like this:

 ```javascript
 class App extends Component {